 We understand that we can choose to forgive.

-In these great and gloriously prescribes points of weakness, we willingly take up our cross and follow our Savior, finally able to declare as He did “Nonetheless, they will be done”.
+In these tremendous and gloriously prescribed points of weakness, we willingly take up our cross and follow our Savior, finally able to declare as He did, “Nonetheless, thy will be done.”

 Here in our own Gethsemane, we bow ourselves low and pray feverishly for strength.
-And as we sweat so profusely that we could almost swear the drops glinted red with blood, He appears.
-He gathers us closer into His presence, and gently strengthens us that we might finish the journey.
-And the same power that raised Christ from the dead falls upon us, as He lifts us, steadies us, and leads us through our circumstance.
-For through this journey we begin to resemble His son, and reflect His glory.
+We sweat so profusely that we could almost swear the drops glinted red with blood, and then, He appears.
+He gathers us closer into His presence and gently strengthens us so that we might finish the journey.
+And the same power that raised Christ from the dead falls upon us, as He lifts us, steadies us, and leads us through our journey.

 He will not give up on us.